 Poles and Stage:

-- Poles will be two 45 mm X-Poles on a rigged truss system.
-Poles will be 12 feet high.
+- Poles will be two 45 mm X-Poles mounted directly to the floor and ceiling of the stage.
+Poles will be 11′ 6″ high.

 - Stage left will be on static and stage right will be on spin (as you are facing the audience).